discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 ## Interaction Rework

-To properly handle **Context Menu** and **Auto-complete** interactions, we reworked some of the interaction types.
+To properly handle **Context Menu** and **Auto-complete** interactions, we reworked some interaction types.
 This includes numerous breaking changes to naming conventions and package layouts.

 ### Naming Changes